bb-io/Plunet/README.md

 - **Search payables** returns a list of payables based on numerous optional search parameters including:
 - **Get payable**
+- **Export payable** exports a payable to a JSON format that can be used in other apps.
 - **Update payable**

 ### Quotes